mendeljacks/orma/README.md

 ## Orma

-Orma is a database ORM a declarative alternative to Prisma.
+Orma is a declarative ORM.
 The goal is to provide a high level syntax with low performance overhead.

-With this package you can subscribe to introspect relational databases, construct optimised sql queries, and insert deeply nested data into relational tables.

-This package returns sql queries, which can be executed in a pool by the user.
+Orma provides introspection, validation, query construction and mutations.
+The package accepts json objects and returns sql strings.

 ## Installation
 ```